luis-developer-08/yui-installer/README.md

 ## 📖 Documentation

-For more details on YUI, visit the official [YUI](https://yui-app.balbuena.io/).
+For more details on YUI, visit the official [YUI Website](https://yui-app.balbuena.io/).

 ## 🤝 Contributing